birjj/csgo-vscripts/vip/README.md

     _So people can see when he's about to die_

+- **When VIP jumps off a building, he may die to the fall damage, but that won't kill the VIP and trigger end of round by itself**

+    _Whenever VIP is touching trigger_hurt instantly kill and end the round._

 - **When the VIP dies to a multikill (f.e.
 AWP shot) some issues occur.**

     _Sometimes an Hostage VIP won't spawn, or 2 might spawn depending on who the shot hits first._